Ventolin Rotacaps Powder for Inhalation

 Pharmaceutical companies are not in a position to give people an individual diagnosis or medical advice.
 Your doctor or pharmacist is the best person to give you advice on the treatment of your condition.
 You may also be able to find general information about your disease and its treatment from patient information groups and from books, for example in public libraries.

-Ventolin, Rotacaps and Rotahaler are registered trademarks of the GlaxoSmithKline Group of Companies.
+Ventolin, Rotacaps and Rotahaler are registered trademarks of the GSK group of companies.